microsoft/reality-augmentation-using-cognitive-services/06-Translate/README.md

    ```
    -Replace **YOUR-SUBSCRIPTION-KEY** with your Translation API subscription key.

-   -Add a new function called **MakeTranslationRequest** at the bottom:
+   -Add a new function called **MakeTranslationRequest** at the bottom of the VisionAPIUtils class:
    ```
    public static IEnumerator MakeTranslationRequest(byte[] bytes, string textComponent, Type type) {